conradakunga/Blog/_posts/2024-11-25-storing-common-application-settings-for-a-net-application-in-macos-osx.md

     - OSX
 ---

-Suppose, for whatever reason, you need to store some data such as data files in a specific location on the operating system, and populate them at runtime / initialization.
+Suppose, for whatever reason, you need to store some data, such as master files, in a specific location on the file system and populate them at runtime/initialization.

 Which would be the best place to put them?

-This is a common problem in most operating systems, and has been solved at the OS level where by default there exist a number of locations dedicated to the storage of user data.
+This is a common problem in most operating systems and has been solved at the OS level where, by default, there exist a number of locations dedicated to the storage of user data.

 There is a .NET API to interrogate these the [Environment.GetSpecialFolders](https://learn.microsoft.com/en-us/dotnet/api/system.environment.specialfolder?view=net-9.0) that passes an enumeration of the folder that you want, [Special Folders](https://learn.microsoft.com/en-us/dotnet/api/system.environment.specialfolder?view=net-9.0).

-For our case there are 3 candidates:
+In our case, there are 3 candidates:

 - ApplicationData
 - Common Applicaiton Data